Ottercast/OtterCastAmp/README.md

 ## Installation & Configuration

-OtterCastAudio can either be configured via the `config.sh` file or via the web-interface.
+After [downloading and flashing](https://cast.otter.jetzt/docs/firmware/#download-ready-made-images) the image, OtterCastAMP can either be configured via the `config.ini` file or via the web-interface.

 ![](images/w.jpeg)